 Spring (3) Ware.
-Alternate years.
+Offered in alternate years.

 Consideration of historical and modern concepts of the structure, function, development, and dynamic nature of natural communities and ecosystems, stressing examination of the original scientific literature on dominance and diversity, energy flow and mineral cycling, competitive interactions, ecological succession, and related topics.
 Three class hours.